mazzalab-ieo/recallme/README.md

  ## Reference

-RecallME is currently under submission.
+RecallME is currently under submission to a peer-reviewed journal.